 Building Community Awareness

-showed lower support for point of sale tobacco control policies than for other areas of tobacco control.
+A recent study showed lower support for point-of-sale tobacco control policies than for other areas of tobacco control.
 Building community awareness for POS policies that may be unfamiliar to the general U.S. population and building support for POS policies at the local level are ways to increase overall public support for national policy change.

 - An overview of the issue